Directed by: Vittorio De Sica || Produced by: Ercole Graziadei, Sergio Bernardi, Count Cicogna

 After the crippling blow to Italy’s economy, national pride, and societal infrastructure by the rise and fall of Fascism and the Second World War, the Mediterranean country was left scrambling to recover itself after the devastating conflict left much of the planet a ravaged war zone.
 Italy in particular was hit hard economically, and many of its citizens were left in dire poverty as the nation’s social infrastructure buckled.
 During this time in the late 1940s, Italian filmmakers became increasingly aware of the plights of the working poor, and turned their creative attention to the lives of those left scrambling to pick up the pieces from a broken, war-torn Italy.

-The most famous European cinematic trend during this post-war period, which laid the groundwork for Marxist-inspired 3rd Cinema movements from Africa to Latin America, and paved the way for the highly influential French New Wave of the 1960s and 1970s, was Italian Neorealism.
+The most famous European cinematic trend during this post-war period, which laid the groundwork for Marxist-inspired 3rd Cinema movements from Africa to Latin America, and paved the way for the highly influential French New Wave of the 1950s-1960s, was Italian Neorealism.
 Italian Neorealism (INR), of which there is no more famous example than writer-director Vittorio De Sica’s Bicycle Thieves (or The Bicycle Thief), was the antithesis of the then current studio productions of Hollywood.
 Neorealism would become famous for its use of outdoor sets, location-shooting, natural lighting, non-professional actors, and a narrative emphasis on the working poor.
 The movement that The Bicycle Thief epitomized was about the average, run-down little man and his fight for survival in an uncaring, often ambivalent world where bad things happened to good people for no apparent reason at all.

 The premise for Bicycle Thieves concerns a father (Lamberto Maggiorani) of a poor family whose bike is stolen and is unable to work his job, so he searches for it with his son (Enzo Staolia) on the streets of Rome.
 Their quest is like searching for a needle in a haystack — in a city of millions, where thousands of bicycles ride the streets or are parked along sidewalks, many of which are frequently stolen, broken down, and sold for spare parts.